Indigenous feminism: Theory and scholarship

 Indigenous feminism seeks to build on traditional models while also incorporating modern, intersectional feminist ideas.
 Indigenous feminism diverges from postcolonial feminism, as some have argued that postcolonial theory in general has largely ignored the histories of colonialism as it exists for Indigenous populations.
 Some other Indigenous scholars (such as Robert Warrior, Elizabeth Cook-Lynn, Craig S. Womack) have expressed concern over the limits of postcolonial theory and its application to Indigenous studies.
 There is often distrust of Western theoretical paradigms which can marginalize Indigenous perspectives.
 In "Who Stole Native American Studies?"
 Elizabeth Cook-Lynn discusses the significant debate about what constitutes post-colonial, and who gets the privilege of naming when a society becomes post-colonial.
 As a result, many have moved to Indigenous feminism as a way to redress these issues with postcolonial feminism.

-The development of modern Indigenous feminism came out of a counterinsurgency against the attempt to apply western feminism equally and effectively to all women regardless of their experiences.
+The development of modern Indigenous feminism came out of a counterinsurgency against the attempt to apply Western feminism equally and effectively to all women regardless of their experiences.
 Such attempts are seen as fruitless because it homogenized the very diverse experiences of women and Indigenous people.
-Building off of the theory of intersectionality from Kimberle Crenshaw, Indigenous feminist theory seeks to reverse the ways that White feminism "conflates or ignores intragroup differences."
+Building off of the theory of intersectionality from Kimberlé Crenshaw, Indigenous feminist theory seeks to reverse the ways that White feminism "conflates or ignores intragroup differences."

 Cheryl Suzack and Shari M. Huhndorf argue in Indigenous Women and Feminism: Politics, Activism and Culture that: "Although Indigenous feminism is a nascent field of scholarly inquiry, it has arisen from histories of women's activism and culture that have aimed to combat gender discrimination, secure social justice for Indigenous women, and counter their social erasure and marginalization – endeavors that fall arguably under the rubric of feminism, despite Indigenous women's fraught relationship with the term and with mainstream feminist movements."
 It is important to note that the urgent issues to address Indigenous feminism cross the boundary between what is considered feminist and what is considered indigenous.